 - Download and install the NordVPN app on your device.

 - Enter your login credentials.

 - Go to the VPN app settings and enable additional features if you want.
 You can enable the VPN kill switch feature or switch to another VPN protocol.

 - To connect to the fastest VPN server for your location, select Quick connect.
 Alternatively, you can pick any country you want from the server list.

 A VPN is only one of many tools you can use to protect your privacy, security, and freedom on the internet.
 Let’s explore some popular alternatives to VPNs.

 A proxy is an intermediary server between a device and a website.
 It sends web requests on behalf of the device and then returns the results.
-It can mask your IP address, but compared to a VPN, a proxy is not as feature-packed nor user-friendly.
+It can mask your IP address, but a proxy compared to a VPN is not as feature-packed nor user-friendly.

 Tor is an open-source anonymous web browser.
 It works by enclosing internet traffic in multi-layered encryption and randomly routing it through a network of servers globally to achieve near-total anonymity.